-- (d) As described below, for 2016 the All Other Compensation column reflects: - amounts we contributed under our 401(k) plan as a matching contribution for the benefit of Mr. Wells in the United States or payments in lieu of pension contributions for the benefit of Mr. Eccleshare in the United Kingdom; - · club membership dues for Mr. Eccleshare paid by us; - personal tax services paid by us for Mr. Eccleshare; - tax gross-ups on tax services for Mr. Eccleshare; - legal expenses for Mr. Eccleshare; - the cost of private medical insurance for the benefit of Mr. Eccleshare;
+- (d) As described below, for 2017 the All Other Compensation column reflects: - amounts we contributed under our 401(k) plan as a matching contribution for the benefit of Mr. Wells in the United States or payments in lieu of pension contributions for the benefit of Mr. Eccleshare in the United Kingdom;

-- · automobile allowances and transportation expenses for the benefit of Mr. Eccleshare in the United Kingdom; and - accrued dividends paid on Clear Channel Outdoor restricted shares that vested during 2016 for Messrs.
+- personal tax services paid by us for Mr. Eccleshare; - · tax gross-ups on tax services for Mr. Eccleshare; - legal expenses for Mr. Eccleshare; - the cost of private medical insurance for the benefit of Mr. Eccleshare; - the cost of premiums for a supplemental life insurance benefit for Mr. Eccleshare; - automobile allowances and transportation expenses for the benefit of Mr. Eccleshare in the United Kingdom - · amounts reimbursed for car service expenses incurred by Mr. Bressler; and - accrued dividends paid on Clear Channel Outdoor restricted shares that vested during 2017 for Messrs.
 Pittman and Bressler.

-For 2016, the All Other Compensation column also reflects the allocation to us pursuant to the Corporate Services Agreement of amounts iHeartMedia contributed under the 401(k) plan as a matching contribution for the benefit of Messrs.
-Bressler and Macri.
+For 2017, the All Other Compensation column also reflects (1) the allocation to us pursuant to the Corporate Services Agreement of amounts iHeartMedia contributed under the 401(k) plan as a matching contribution for the benefit of Messrs.
+Bressler and Macri; (2) the allocation to us of an amount iHeartMedia contributed for the personal use of the Company aircraft by Mr. Bressler and (3) accrued dividends on CCOH restricted shares that vested during 2017 for Messrs.
+Pittman and Bressler.

 Mr. Eccleshare is a citizen of the United Kingdom.
-The amounts reported for Mr. Eccleshare for 2016 that were originally denominated in British pounds have been converted to U.S. dollars using the average exchange rate of £1=\$1.3495 for the year ended December 31, 2016.
+The amounts reported for Mr. Eccleshare for 2017 that were originally denominated in British pounds have been converted to U.S. dollars using the average exchange rate of £1=\$1.2878 for the year ended December 31, 2017.